karras/dotfiles/README.md

 | Path               | Purpose                     |
 | ------------------ | --------------------------- |
 | `$HOME/.local/bin` | Custom scripts and wrappers |

+Most [wrapper scripts](./local/bin) are required for those applications which do not support custom XDG paths (e.g. Ansible or Firefox).

 ## Dependencies